-Figure 3.
-Annual distribution of albacore catch (left) and effort (right) by the Canadian troll fleet active in the Pacific Ocean for 2016.
+Figure 5a.
+Annual distribution of albacore catch (left) and effort (right) by the Canadian troll fleet active in the Pacific Ocean for 2017.
 Data are plotted on a 1° x 1° grid with symbols located on the bottom-right corner of each cell.
 Cells in which fewer than three vessels reported are not shown to preserve data confidentiality.
-Grey area is the approximate operational area of the Canadian fishery in 2016.
+Empty dots approximate the border line of the operational area of the Canadian fishery in 2017.
 Dashed line is the WCPFC Convention Area boundary.